galichinsky/blackjack/README.md

 # Getting Started

-1. Read the instructions on how to play the game.
+1. Read the instructions on how to play the game and click "Start".

 2. Place a bet by clicking on one of the bet buttons (Chips with $1, $5, $25 and $100).